West London Property

 The Elizabeth line (Crossrail) and the Northern Line extension

-Due to open from 2018, the Elizabeth line (previously known as Crossrail) is a new railway running underneath central London, through west London to Reading.
-This service is set to halve journey times across the Capital and put an additional 1.5 million people within a 45-minute commute of central London.
+The Elizabeth line (previously known as Crossrail) is a new railway running underneath central London, through west London to Reading.
+This service halves journey times across the Capital and puts an additional 1.5 million people within a 45-minute commute of central London.

 The £1.2bn Northern line extension, due to complete in 2020, will carry Tube passengers out as far as Battersea Power Station.
 Two new stations at Nine Elms and Battersea will provide direct access to the West End and the City in just under 15 minutes.